tnagle/serverless-demo/README.md

 # serverless-demo
-Demonstration of serverless architecture using AWS components.
+Demonstration of serverless architecture using AWS components with ReactJS.
+## Complete List of Technologies
+Chocolatey
+Git / Github
+OpenSSH